RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Obiter
   - Result
     - Held, granting leave to appeal
-    -  definition  of  “Aboriginal child” in   Fischer  v Thompson  is  too  narrow,  and  that there  should  be a  grant of  leave  to appeal
+    -  definition  of  "Aboriginal child" in   Fischer  v Thompson  is  too  narrow,  and  that there  should  be a  grant of  leave  to appeal
     -   S 4(2)  was  to  permit  a  Court  to  determine  that  a  child  who would  qualify  under  the descent  definition was  an  Aboriginal child,  even  if  no  ancestor satisfied the three-limb definition in the Aboriginal Land Rights Act.
     - I  am  satisfied  that Belinda  is  of Aboriginal  descent,  meaning  that  she  is  descended  from  the  people  who  lived  in  this country before British colonisation.
 - Theories about precedent and law